vitamins/archinstaller/README.md

 Passwords are not stored in the script or configuration file.
 Instead you are beeing asked for a password by the underlying program like `passwd` during installation.
 When using encryption, think about a strong passphrase before starting the installation.

 ### Encryption
-If you want to encrypt the home partition with LUKS and dm-crypt set "encrypt_home" to 'yes'.
+To encrypt the home partition with LUKS and dm-crypt set "encrypt_home" to 'yes'.
 Details like cipher, hash algorithm and key size can be configured in ari.conf.
-The respective variables are "cipher","hash_alg" and "key_size".
 Run `cryptsetup benchmark` for a list of available options and their performance.
-The defaults are set to cipher='aes-xts-plain64', hash_alg='sha1' and key_size='256'.